cbirdlab/charybdis/README.md

 ### Assignment with BLAST:

+The following commands assume that your present working directory (pwd) is the project directory

         bash charybdis_generic.sh \
-            -p <projname> -i in -o out -n 20 \
-            -x 313 -g charybdis/bin \
+            -p <projname> -i . -o out -n 20 \    #n is number of threads -x 313 -g ../bin \
-            -t charybdis/data/taxo \
+            -t ../data/taxo \
-            -b charybdis/data/blastdb_coi \     #in this line, the blastdb_coi is a file prefix, not a dir -d charybdis/data/env.NCBI_NT_<MONTHYEARETC>.gi \
+            -b ../data/blastdb_coi \       #in this line, the blastdb_coi is a file prefix, not a dir -d charybdis/data/env.NCBI_NT_<MONTHYEARETC>.gi \
             -c !!!
 NEED TO REMOVE THIS CHIMERA DEPENDENCY !!!